 Use images legally

-Images are copyrighted so don’t use them without permission.
-Sara wrote an excellent guest post on Social Media Examiner about using images on your blog and how to avoid breaking the law in the process.
+If you want to understand the legal details, Sara wrote an excellent guest post on Social Media Examiner about using images on your blog and how to avoid breaking the law in the process.

 Where to find images